-Technology has created many things possible, which was once was considered impossible.
-From advancements in communications, medical advancements to business process outsourcing have all been benefited from the miracle that is the internet.
-However, despite the many advantages that comes from the internet, one important facet of the web remains to be constantly put to the test: "internet security".
+Technology has created many things possible, which were once considered impossible.
+From advancements in communications, and medical advancements to business process outsourcing have all benefited from the miracle that is the internet.
+However, despite the many advantages that come from the internet, one important facet of the web remains to be constantly put to the test: "internet security".
 To counter this dilemma, end-users of the internet (individuals or companies) have considered using VPNs.
 But how do you properly choose a good VPN service provider?
-In this article we will provide the tips needed when choosing a proper VPN.
+In this article, we will provide the tips needed when choosing a proper VPN.

-What is your main purpose of going online?
-If you will connect to a home or office network, then you will need a router (or a basic server) which can act as a VPN endpoint.
-Nots that only some of the high-end commercial routers have this capability.
-There are some programs that could run on both Mac and Windows which has this capability.
-However, majority of the end-users would prefer to securely browse and connect to cloud-based tools such as social networking and e-mail.
-If that’s you as well, then you may want to get a good VPN service provider.
+What is your main purpose for going online?
+If you will connect to a home or office network, then you will need a router (or a basic server) that can act as a VPN endpoint.
+Note that only some of the high-end commercial routers have this capability.
+Some programs could run on both Mac and Windows which has this capability.
+However, the majority of the end-users would prefer to securely browse and connect to cloud-based tools such as social networking and e-mail.
+If that’s you, you may want to get a good VPN service provider.

-Pick a VPN which can protect your privacy
+Pick a VPN that can protect your privacy

-A VPN is in itself a full on internet service provider.
-Therefore, whether you are using it for personal use or for your business, there are certain things that you need to look into and consider before signing up with an VPN provider.
-Remember to thoroughly go through the terms of service of any product or service that you would like to get.
+A VPN is in itself a full-on internet service provider.
+Therefore, whether you are using it for personal use or for your business, there are certain things that you need to look into and consider before signing up with a VPN provider.
+Remember to thoroughly go through the terms of service of any product or service you want.
 For a VPN, it’s important to know how much data is allowed and whether the provider sets a cap on your bandwidth.
-Another thing to consider is to take note of your VPN providers number of dedicated servers on their network.
+Another thing to consider is to take note of your VPN provider's number of dedicated servers on their network.
 In terms of VPN server coverage, bigger is definitely and always better.

 Do a little research from reliable sources and get unbiased feedback from fellow VPN users.
-Since you will entrust your security with a VPN provider, many scammers can take advantage of this fact just like they do with fake antivirus software, apps and emails.
-Be extremely attentive to note the fake VPNs which only plan to steal your data as soon as you use their services.
-Similarly, it pays to afford decent service than enlisting “free” VPN services which sometimes gives you a false sense of security.
+Since you will entrust your security with a VPN provider, many scammers can take advantage of this fact just like they do with fake antivirus software, apps, and emails.
+Be extremely attentive to note the fake VPNs that only plan to steal your data when you use their services.
+Similarly, it pays to afford decent service than enlist “free” VPN services which sometimes give you a false sense of security.
 If your activities involve dealing with sensitive information, you do not want to risk this with half-baked security tools when you can go for a decent one for as low as $10 a month, and even less if you will pay for a whole year.

 Do you value your privacy online?